LivePersonInc/developer-center/pages/documents/ClientSideConfiguration/FaaS/getting-started.md

 #### Set FaaS Permissions

-Access to the FaaS platform on your account requires it first to be enabled as a Feature on the account.
-Please contact your LivePerson Account Manager to have FaaS enabled on your account.
-Once enabled, Access to the interface is restricted to users with the right permission.
+Access to the FaaS platform on your account requires it first to be <strong>enabled</strong> as a Feature on the account.
+Please contact your LivePerson Account Manager to have FaaS <strong>enabled</strong> on your account.
+Once <strong>enabled</strong>, Access to the interface is restricted to users with the right permission.
 Managing the permissions is to ensure that only autherized users on your account will have the ability to view, or make changes to the functions you deploy.

 There are 3 user permissions pertaining to FaaS: